 Our audit was conducted for the purpose of forming an opinion on the combined financial statements as a whole.
-The accompanying combined schedule of Head Start Expenses, combined schedule of Early Head Start Child Care Partnership Expenses, and combined schedule of Early Head Start Expansion Expenses are presented for purposes of additional analysis and are not a required part of the combined financial statements.
-The accompanying schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and State of Florida Chapter 10.650, Rules of the Auditor General, is presented for purposes of additional analysis and is not a required part of the combined financial statements.
+The accompanying schedule of expenditures of federal awards and state financial assistance, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and State of Florida Chapter 10.650, Rules of the Auditor General, is presented for purposes of additional analysis and is not a required part of the combined financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combined financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated, in all material respects, in relation to the combined financial statements as a whole.
+In our opinion, the schedule of expenditures of federal awards and state financial assistance is fairly stated, in all material respects, in relation to the combined financial statements as a whole.